namigabbasov/research-projects/README.md

-This repository contains my replication files for my current working papers.
+This repository contains the replication files for my current working papers.